 That’s a tricky question to answer.

-A judge may also conclude substantial benefit when the married couple enjoyed a high standard of living or accumulated substantial community assets as a result of the student spouse’s education paid by the community or outstanding student debt.
+A student may prove and a judge can find that the community benefited substantially from the student spouse’s education in less than ten years if the couple enjoyed a high standard of living or accumulated substantial community assets as a result of the student spouse’s education paid with community property funds or the student loan at issue.

-If a judge determines the community didn’t substantially benefit, a student spouse will be responsible for the unpaid student loan and may be ordered to reimburse the community for loan payments plus interest.
+If the community did not substantially benefit from the education a student spouse received ten years before commencement, the student spouse can/should be responsible for the unpaid student loan and a judge may order the student spouse to reimburse the community for loan payments paid with community property plus interest.

 Reimbursable expenses are those directly related to a spouse’s education, including tuition, books, fees, and supplies, but do not include ordinary living expenses such as housing, food, medical care, etc.

-The spouse who is seeking reimbursement must prove that the community contributions substantially enhanced the student spouse’s earning capacity, and that the community didn’t receive quid pro quo benefits before the divorce.
+The right to reimbursement under California Family Code Section 2641 isn’t automatic and the spouse who seeks reimbursement must make a formal legal request and trace community funds to reimbursable expenses.
+A spouse who seeks reimbursement also must prove that the community contributions substantially enhanced the student spouse’s earning capacity and that the community did not receive quid pro quo benefits during marriage or the domestic partnership and before the divorce.

-Proving facts necessary to establish a right of reimbursement for educational costs under California Family Code Section 2641 is usually difficult.
+It is often difficult to prove the facts that establish a right of reimbursement for educational costs under California Family Code Section 2641.

 California law and cases on point include:

 California Family Code section 2641

 California Family Code section 2627